Rohithmasineni/Airline-Passenger-Satisfaction-Predictor/README.md

 ### 6. Conclusion
 This project successfully demonstrates an end-to-end deployment of a deep learning classifier with a usable web interface.
 The model can be leveraged by airline companies to:

-Understand what affects passenger satisfaction
+- Understand what affects passenger satisfaction

-Take data-driven decisions to improve service
+- Take data-driven decisions to improve service

-Deploy scalable, interactive solutions using open-source tools
+- Deploy scalable, interactive solutions using open-source tools

 ### 🌐 Live Demo & Link:
 Try the App on Hugging Face: https://huggingface.co/spaces/rohithmasineni/airline-passenger-satisfaction-predictor

 #### Contact
-For feedback, suggestions, or collaborations:
+Feel free to explore the code and resources provided in the uploaded files.
+If you have any feedback, suggestions, or ideas for improvement, I’d love to hear from you!

+You can reach out to me via:

-📧 rohithmasineni223@email.com
+📧 Email: rohithmasineni223@email.com

-🔗 Connect with me on LinkedIn: https://www.linkedin.com/in/rohith-kumar-masineni/
+🔗 LinkedIn: Rohith Kumar Masineni